msramalho/ninja-challenge/README.md

 ```javascript
 for(var a=0,d=1;max--;d+=a+100*!((a=d)%77));return a&&d
 ```
- 10. This is as far as I went: 55 f**king bytes.
-Nevertheless, someone was able to take it further (I estimate by one byte), but you may still do better so any PR is welcome and kudos will be widespread if you can!!
+ 10. This is as far as I went: **55 f\*\*king bytes**.
+Nevertheless, someone was able to take it further (I estimate by one byte), but you may still do better so any PR is welcome and kudos will be widespread if you can improve this answer(I suspect a different approach would be needed)!!

 #### _Post-mortem_ approach